Be greater than your allergies

 Plants with “showy” flowers, such as roses and tulips, make a heavy, waxy type of pollen that’s carried by insects.
 But that’s not the pollen you need to worry about.
 It’s plants without showy flowers, like trees, weeds, and grasses, that are responsible for most allergy-causing pollen.

 Allergy-causing plants (trees, weeds, and grasses) make a light, dry type of pollen that’s carried by the wind.
-The individual pollen grains are too small to be seen by the naked eye and can travel many miles in the air.
-In fact, pollen samples have been collected up to 400 miles out at sea and 2 miles high in the air.2
+The individual pollen grains are too small to be seen by the naked eye and can travel many miles in the air and straight to your nose, triggering your allergy symptoms.

 THE POLLINATION PROCESS

 Pollination starts and stops according to the length of the days and nights in a particular area, which depends on geographic location.
-How much pollen a plant produces is determined by the weather, which varies year-to-year.2
+How much pollen a plant produces is determined by the seasons and the weather, which varies year-to-year.2

 To determine how much pollen is in the air in a certain place at a specific time, you can consult a pollen count.
-As a rule of thumb, pollen counts are highest early in the morning on warm, dry, breezy days and lowest when it’s chilly and wet.2
+As a rule of thumb, pollen counts are highest early in the morning, especially on hot, dry, breezy days and lowest in the late afternoon and after it rains.2

 Of course, the type and severity of allergy-causing pollen will vary depending on where you live and what the weather’s been like.
 To prepare for allergy symptoms, you can use tools like The Weather Channel Allergy Tracker, brought to you in partnership with FLONASE® Allergy Relief.
 Our 3-day Allergy Tracker gives you a detailed, local allergy forecast so you can keep an eye on outdoor allergens in your area.

 1. The American Heritage® New Dictionary.
 (2005).
 Define Pollen.
 Retrieved April 07, 2017, from http://www.dictionary.com/browse/pollen